-A. Whenever the bus is stopped to discharge students
+A. Whenever the bus is stopped at a railroad crossing

 B. Whenever it is extremely hot outside

-D. Whenever the bus is stopped to pick up students
+D. Whenever the bus is stopped to discharge students

 At the Crossing: Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, place the transmission in Park. turn off all radios and noisy equipment, silence the passengers, and open the service door and driver's window.
 Look and listen for an approaching train.